-Plants are generally classified into two types namely angiosperms (flowering plants) or gymnosperms(non-flowering plants).
-Most of the green plants that we see around belong to the flowering plant’s category.
-However, these flowering plants are also divided into two types which include monocots (monocotyledons) and dicots (dicotyledons).
+Plants are classified in many ways, and one of the most widely used methods is flowering plants vs non-flowering plants.
+Most of the green plants that we see around belong to the flowering plants.
+Historically, flowering plants were divided into two types which include monocots (monocotyledons) and dicots (dicotyledons).

 Monocotyledons and Dicotyledons

-Monocotyledons or Monocot commonly refers to the flowering plants or angiosperms in which the seeds typically contain only one embryonic leaf or Cotyledon.
+Monocotyledons or monocots commonly refer to the flowering plants or angiosperms in which the seeds typically contain only one embryonic leaf or cotyledon.
 Ginger, onions, wheat, and grass are the best examples of Monocotyledons.

-Dicotyledons or Dicot is generally referred to the flowering plants or angiosperms in which the seeds typically contain two embryonic leaves or cotyledon.
-All legumes, including beans, lentils, pea, and peanuts are the best examples of dicotyledons.
-There are around 1 lakh to 1.5 lakhs of different species of dicot plants.
+Dicotyledons or dicots are generally referred to the flowering plants or angiosperms in which the seeds typically contain two embryonic leaves or cotyledon.
+All legumes such as beans, lentils, pea, and peanuts are examples of dicotyledons.
+There are around 1.0 – 1.5 lakh species of dicot plants.

-The Shoot system is the essential aerial part of the plant, which bears branches, leaves, flowers, fruits and also functions by conduction of water, minerals nutrients, and gases within the plant.
+The shoot system is the essential aerial part of the plant, which bears branches, leaves, flowers and fruits.
+It is also responsible for the conduction of water, minerals nutrients and gases within the plant.

-They have a circular shaped stem with lateral branches and are bounded with a layer of the dermis, which is mainly composed of hard organized rectangular cells and a waxy substance known as cutin.
-The internal structure of a monocot stem mainly comprises of well developed, epidermis, hypodermis, ground tissue and numerous dispersed vascular bundles.
-Tulips, onions, lilies, and garlic are the few best examples of Monocot Stem.
+Monocot stems are a circular-shaped stem with lateral branches and are bounded with a layer of dermis.
+It is mainly composed of hard, organised, rectangular cells coated with a waxy substance known as cutin.
+The internal structure of a monocot stem mainly comprises a well-developed epidermis, hypodermis, ground tissue, and numerous dispersed vascular bundles.
+Tulips, onions, lilies and garlic are examples of monocot stems.

-They have a well-defined epidermis with cuticle, a layer of dermis along with the multicellular stem hairs.
-The internal structure of a dicot stem mainly comprises of epidermis, hypodermis, cortex endodermis, pericycle, vascular strand and pith.
-Sunflower and Cucurbita are the best examples of Dicot Stem.
+Dicot stems have a well-defined epidermis with cuticle, a layer of dermis along with multicellular stem hair.
+The internal structure of a dicot stem mainly consists of epidermis, hypodermis, cortex endodermis, pericycle, vascular strand and pith.
+Sunflower and Cucurbita are examples of dicot stems.

 |The ground tissue is differentiated as endodermis, cortex, pericycle, medullary rays, pith, etc.||The ground tissue is the same and is composed of a mass of similar cells.|